texfaq/texfaq.github.io/FAQ-enginedev.md

 includes extensions to overcome the difficulties of pTeX in processing 8-bit Latin characters due to conflicts with legacy multibyte Japanese encodings.

-𝜀-pTeX and -upTeX are -TeX extensions of pTeX and upTeX respectively.
+𝜀-pTeX and 𝜀-upTeX are 𝜀-TeX extensions of pTeX and upTeX respectively.
 In the current release, some extensions derived from pdfTeX and Ω are also available.

 Text taken from the